-Graduate students are eligible to propose courses for Brown's Undergraduate and Pre-Collegiate Summer Session, organized by the School of Professional Studies.
-Proposals are due to SPS early in November each year.
-You can also get in touch with SPS to discuss whether there are already-developed classes that are in need of an instructor or teaching assistant.
+Graduate students are eligible to propose courses for Brown Continuing Education's Undergraduate and Pre-Collegiate Summer Session, organized by the School of Professional Studies.
+Proposals are due to SPS early in November each year (Nov.
+1st in 2016, for teaching a class in the summer of 2017).
+At this stage, they do not involve a detailed syllabus, which you will develop later, but an indication of the topic of your course, your pedagogical approach, main texts, etc. You can also get in touch with SPS to discuss whether there are already-developed classes that are in need of an instructor or teaching assistant.
 These classes are paid, and can supplement your summer stipend to a living summer wage.
 They are also quite intensive (often several hours a day, every day), so be prepared to be fully dedicated to your teaching during the period that your class runs.
 Summer classes generally are between one and three weeks in duration.

-More information and forms are accessible on the website https:// sites.brown.edu/precollegeinstructorportal/proposeacourse2022/
+More information and forms are accessible on the website